pisto/spaghettimod/README.md

 #Compilation

 Compilation has been tested with luajit, lua 5.2, lua 5.1, on Mac OS X, Windows and Linux.
 The default scripts are written with a Unix environment in mind, so most probably they won't work under Windows.

-This code depends on libz and pkg-config.
+The only other dependency is libz.

 The Makefile is different from vanilla but acts the same. `make` generally should suffice to create the executable in the top folder.